Cultural and creative industries form a central element of the Scottish economy and play a key role in shaping the society in which we live.

 HRM underpins all that we seek to achieve when working with other people.
 It includes employment law, personal skills, and the knowledge to assess what is the right approach to the many challenges that face managers every day.
 This course is run by tutors who have that knowledge, skill and experience.
 It includes fine tuning your skills in role play which extend through presentations, interviews, and negotiation to achieve success.
 At the end of the course you will feel confident to face the challenges of management, and convince a prospective employer of your competence and ability.

 - The Leadership Challenge (BU5584) - 15 Credit Points

 This course provides an opportunity to explore and develop an understanding of your own leadership behaviour.
 Through seminars, group activities and discussions we investigate how personality, past experience, current situations and culture shape the way each of us behave in a leadership role.
 Using this information as a starting point we then explore how different leadership theories and approaches can be used as frameworks for developing a deeper understanding of leadership behaviour.
 You will also have an opportunity to try out a range of practical tools and techniques to assist you in the development of your own approach to leadership.

 - Approaching Archives (HI552L) - 15 Credit Points

 What is an archive and how can it be used?
 Students are introduced to some archives in Aberdeen and learn how to make best use of these important resources for research.
-They learn transcription methods using the mediaeval burgh records held at Aberdeen city archives.
-Lectures and seminars investigate the history and philosophy of archival collections, and how they relate to museums, libraries and galleries; approaches to the contents of archives and qualitative analyses of specific collections.
+Seminars investigate the history and philosophy of archival collections, and how they relate to museums, libraries and galleries; approaches to the evaluation of contents of archives and qualitative analyses of specific collections.
 Assessment is based on a 5000-word essay in which students are asked to identify and analyse material from a specific archive which may be in Aberdeen, or elsewhere in Scotland, the UK, or abroad.